nelsonjchen/gargantuan-takeout-rocket/README.md

 ### Setup Calendar or To-do app

 On your planner application of choice, remind yourself every 2 months (or whatever interval you want) to perform a backup using this.
 I have Todoist setup to remind me every 2 months.

+You may also want to configure Google Takeout to run automatically every two months to backup your whole account.

 ## First Time and Every 2 Months (or whatever interval you want)